MRSantos1/web-vizualization-leaflet/README.md

-# Web Data Visualization using Leaflet
+# Web Data Visualization of Eathquakes using Leaflet

 Data markers reflect the magnitude of the earthquake in their size and color.